Here is the sleep cycle. It is hard-wired into our bodies. It is not an optional extra even though medications are used

 - After a while, say, around 20/30 minutes you can go back to bed again – whether you feel tired or not.
 Note the length of a half-cycle in the diagram above is around 45 – 60 minutes so the 30 minutes, above, is not a random or magic figure; it is not quite a half-cycle.
 The key here is to see if your body can tell you whether you are at the bottom or top of a sleep cycle.

 - When you return to bed, and if sleep does not come quickly, use thinking-about-breathing I have mentioned before.
 Slow your breathing – in only through the nose – and countdown, one by one, from 1000 on the out-breath.
 You may find you forget the number – that is not important.
 Just keep counting down as best possible.
 The important thing here is the rythym you are creating.

-- If the breathing and countdown is too much – requiring too much concentration – then, again, that is not crucial: just keep counting down slowly.
+- If the breathing and countdown is too much – requiring too much concentration – just keep counting down slowly.
 This is one safe experiment that is intended to fail.
 If you are good with figures, and you want to make the experiment trickier, then do a countdown in threes; that is, 1000, 1997, 1994 etc.

 - Let me end with a cunning strategy.
 If you return to bed and find you do not sleep yet again.
 Use slowed breathing to go back into visualisation of a relaxing scene and then use the thought that says: “I am not going to sleep, I am not going to sleep etc”.